SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 `oc new-project ocpuser0XX-catalog --display-name="CoolStore Catalog Microservice Application"`

+### 2. Give permission to call Inventory service
+Our OpenShift installation is using the mulitenancy pliugin for networking.
+This is a recommended security setting in OpenShift and when multitenancy plugin is used, it will by default disable communication between pods in different projects/namespaces.
+However, since our catalog application will need to communicate with the inventory application (that is in a different project/namespace) we need to tell OpenShift to allow this.

+`oc adm pod-network join-projects --to=ocpuser0XX-inventory ocpuser0XX-catalog`

+Next, we'll deploy your new microservice to OpenShift.

 ## Deploy to OpenShift

 We have already deployed our coolstore monolith and inventory to OpenShift.
 In this step we will deploy our new Catalog microservice for our CoolStore application.